arturoherrero/arturoherrero.com/_posts/2010/2010-12-20-blogging-like-a-hacker.md

 layout: post
 title: Blogging Like a Hacker
 description: I can't imagine a simpler or better way to write a blog.
-tags: en
+tags: writing
 ---

-Hacking is an overused term for a simple concept: to explore the limits of what is possible doing something in a different way.
+Hacking is an overused term for a simple concept: to explore the limits of what is possible by doing something in a different way.

 In this case, I want to write and share some ideas.
 For me, writing is simply the act of putting some ideas in order.
 This is why I've always tried to focus